 What you will study

-In the introduction you will learn about the topic of intelligence, and the various successes and failures in the attempt by psychologists to measure and assess human intellectual functioning.
-Using research on intelligence as an example this opening block introduces the main themes of Investigating psychology 1 and sets the scene for the rest of your study.
+In the introduction, you'll learn about the topic of intelligence, and the various successes and failures in the attempt by psychologists to measure and assess human intellectual functioning.
+Using research on intelligence as an example this opening block introduces the main themes of the module and sets the scene for the rest of your study.

 Part 2 focuses on what determines human behaviour more widely, including the role of evolution and the importance of social relations.
 What makes people change their behaviour?
 What is the basis of a child’s attachment to caregivers?
 How important is friendship, especially in childhood?
 These are just some of the intriguing questions answered in this part.